casualjim/rs-treemux/README.md

 **Parameters in your routing pattern:** Stop parsing the requested URL path, just give the path segment a name and the router delivers the dynamic value to you.
 Because of the design of the router, path parameters are very cheap.

 **High Performance:** Treemux relies on a tree structure which makes heavy use of *common prefixes*, it is basically a [radix tree](https://en.wikipedia.org/wiki/Radix_tree).
 This makes lookups extremely fast.
-Internally, it uses the [matchit](https://github.com/ibraheemdev/matchit) package.

 Of course you can also set **custom [`NotFound`](https://docs.rs/treemux/newest/treemux/router/struct.Router.html#structfield.not_found) and  [`MethodNotAllowed`](https://docs.rs/treemux/newest/treemux/router/struct.Router.html#structfield.method_not_allowed) handlers** , [**serve static files**](https://docs.rs/treemux/newest/treemux/router/struct.Router.html#method.serve_files), and [**automatically respond to OPTIONS requests**](https://docs.rs/treemux/newest/treemux/router/struct.Router.html#structfield.global_options)